John Crowley (businessman): Politics

 In the spring of 2008, Crowley was considered as a potential candidate for the Republican nomination for United States Senate in New Jersey to oppose incumbent Democrat Frank Lautenberg.
 He did not run due to family and military obligations.
-Crowley also served from 2008 to 2009 as the Honorary Chairman of Building the New Majority, a Continuing Political Committee (the New Jersey state version of a Political Action Committee) that seeks "..to identify, develop and empower local candidates from township committee to the state legislature".
+Crowley served from 2008 to 2009 as the Honorary Chairman of Building the New Majority, a Continuing Political Committee, the New Jersey state version of a Political Action Committee, that seeks "..to identify, develop and empower local candidates from township committee to the state legislature".

 He has been involved in championing numerous public policy causes, most notably in the rare disease and healthcare space.
-On July 22, he spoke before several hundred Congressional staffers in the Cannon House Caucus Room on the subject of biotechnology medicines and the protection of patient safety.
+On July 22, 2008, he spoke before several hundred Congressional staffers in the Cannon House Caucus Room on the subject of biotechnology medicines and the protection of patient safety.
 In July 2010, he testified before the Senate Committee on Health, Education, Labor and Pensions about the state of pediatric rare diseases research.
 He is widely credited with leading the effort in 2010 to form the bi-partisan Congressional Caucus on Rare Diseases in Washington, DC.

 In April 2011, Crowley stepped down from his CEO position at Amicus.
 At that time, it was speculated that Crowley would run for the Senate as the Republican candidate against Sen. Robert Menendez (D-NJ) in 2012.
 Crowley did not run for Senate and after completing temporary active duty with the U.S. Navy Reserve, he returned to his position as CEO of Amicus in August 2011.

 On June 3, 2013, Senator Frank Lautenberg died, meaning that Governor Chris Christie possessed the ability to appoint a replacement.
-Crowley was mentioned as a potential replacement, along with Tom Kean, Sr., Tom Kean, Jr., Kim Guadagno, Jon Bramnick, and Joe Kyrillos; ultimately, Gov. Christie selected Jeffrey Chiesa for the post.
+Crowley was mentioned as a potential replacement, along with Thomas Kean, Tom Kean, Jr., Kim Guadagno, Jon Bramnick, and Joe Kyrillos; ultimately, Christie selected Jeffrey Chiesa for the post.